SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_bridge.md

 - `enabled` (Boolean) Enable or disable the Bridge.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `max_ttl` (Number) The maximum time-to-live (TTL) in hops.
 Messages are discarded if their TTL exceeds this value.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `8`.
 - `remote_authentication_basic_client_username` (String) The Client Username the Bridge uses to login to the remote Message VPN.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `remote_authentication_basic_password` (String, Sensitive) The password for the Client Username.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `remote_authentication_client_cert_content` (String, Sensitive) The PEM formatted content for the client certificate used by the Bridge to login to the remote Message VPN.
 It must consist of a private key and between one and three certificates comprising the certificate trust chain.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
-Changing this attribute requires an HTTPS connection.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 The default value is `""`.
-Available since 2.9.
+Available since SEMP API version 2.9.
 - `remote_authentication_client_cert_password` (String, Sensitive) The password for the client certificate.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
-Changing this attribute requires an HTTPS connection.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 The default value is `""`.
-Available since 2.9.
+Available since SEMP API version 2.9.
 - `remote_authentication_scheme` (String) The authentication scheme for the remote Message VPN.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"basic"`.
 The allowed values and their meaning are:

 <pre>